 A manual solution is to change the mode/setting by writing to the virtual COM port that the LTE modem is using under Windows 7.

-Put this in a batch file and run it (somehow):
+Put this in a batch file and run it on the affected machine:

 Same things to note:

 The COM port may differ: We had multiple Lenovo ThinkPads, and on certain models, COM3 (see above) was used by the Huawei modem, but on another model, it was COM 5.
-Look in the Windows device manager for more details and act accordingly (multiple, adjusted batch files or otherwise).
+Look in the Windows device manager for more details and act accordingly (e.g. via brute force: run multiple, adjusted batch files).

 The AT string above is only for a Huawei modem.
 Hardware from other vendors need different values.
 Some examples of it are listed in the forum threads linked below (only available in german, sorry.
 But the code snippets are easy to recognize…).